rohenaz/allaboard-faucet/README.md

 $ firebase deploy
 ```

+#### Testing Firebase Deployment

-- First, test that the website deployed by opening a web browser and navigating to:
+- First, test that the website deployed by opening a web browser and navigating to the url:
 ```
 https://Your-Firebase-Project-ID.firebaseapp.com/
 ```

-- Second, test your cloud function to see it returns the desired response:
+- Second, test your cloud function to see it returns the desired response (address, balance):
 ```bash
 $ curl -X GET https://us-central1-Your-Firebase-Project-ID.cloudfunctions.net/status